pglen/pyvserv/README.md

 This also allows all parties to verify the chain, and create independent counts.

  The chain can  be verified for legitimate and singular registration.
-This system crates accountability from both the voter sides and the electorate (authority's) side.
+This system crates accountability from both the voter's side and the electorate (authority's) side.

 #### Charity administration, trust maintenance.
 (Zakat)

- The blockchain will allow the donation's public visibility and usage.
+ The blockchain will allow the donation's public visibility and the donation's usage.
+It can accommodate arbitrary information, for instance: disbursement target, fund source, funding entity ... etc. The system handles unique IDs transparently, which allows privileged information to be encoded as a unique ID.
+This unique ID than can be turned back to real information by the publisher of the Unique ID, preserving privacy.

 #### Internal resource / currency maintenance